 Too much copper and not enough zinc

-My Pyroluria diagnosis twelve months ago has seen me re-visiting all that I previously believed about my health, my diet and the supplements I need to take to be well.
+Knowing what is pyrrole disorder twelve months ago has seen me re-visiting all that I previously believed about my health, my diet and the supplements I need to take to be well.

 While researching copper overload, I stumbled across Ann Gittleman’s book “Why am I always so tired”.
 I bought the book and read it, and it really opened up my eyes to what’s been going on in my body.

-This book (finally) explains the bizarre list of symptoms that I’ve been doing my best to ‘manage’ for all these years and it really gives me hope that I can gradually repair the damage that high copper levels have been causing in my body.
+This book finally explains the bizarre list of symptoms that I’ve been doing my best to ‘manage’ for all these years and it really gives me hope that I can gradually repair the damage that high copper levels have been causing in my body.

 So what does copper do in the body?